ACK-J/SSL-PG-GAN/README.md

 the training using `screen` or `tmux` so that if you lose connection via SSH you won't have to restart the training.

+# Testing
+ `python3 test_discriminator.py <path to out-of-sample image directory> <id of training round>`
+- You can find the training round by going to `results/` directory.
+The number at the beginning of each directory identifies each training session.

 ## Comments and Tips
 - It is not advised to run this code in a VM or a docker container due to the fact that